Mansi Sawant

 • Stay focused on the strategic goal.

-Conglomerate mergers can be challenging for companies coming from diverse backgrounds and cultures.
-There can also be a mismatch in the size and the management.
-So the merging companies must develop a post-merger strategy to carry on the business.
-This strategy can include developing a new corporate culture, new vision and mission of the merged entity which is the success of the company and in the interest of the stakeholders.
+Yes, conglomerate mergers can be challenging for companies coming from diverse backgrounds and cultures.
+There can also be a mismatch in size and management styles, which requires developing a post-merger strategy to carry on the business successfully.